Hungryzzy/starter-hugo-academic/content/publication/Fractal2/index.md

   - Alexander Schied
   - admin

-date: '2013-07-01T00:00:00Z'
+date: '2021-01-01T00:00:00Z'
 doi: ''

 weight: 98

 abstract: 'We consider Weierstraß and Takagi–van der Waerden functions with critical degree of roughness.
 In this case, the functions have vanishing th variation for all $p > 1$ but are also nowhere differentiable and hence not of bounded variation either.
-We resolve this apparent puzzle by showing that these functions have finite, nonzero, and linear Wiener–Young Φ-variation along the sequence of $b$-adic partitions, where $\mathit{\Phi}(x) = x / \sqrt{1-x}$.
+We resolve this apparent puzzle by showing that these functions have finite, nonzero, and linear Wiener–Young Φ-variation along the sequence of $b$-adic partitions, where $\mathit{\Phi}(x) = x / \sqrt{-\log x}$.
 For the Weierstraß functions, our proof is based on the martingale central limit theorem (CLT).
 For the Takagi–van der Waerden functions, we use the CLT for Markov chains if a certain parameter $b$ is odd, and the standard CLT for $b$ even.'

 # Summary.
 An optional shortened abstract.
 summary: Statistics & Probability Letters, 2021